Financial Aid

 Florida Department of Education

-Eligibility for Financial Aid requires an official high school transcript (or its equivalent) evaluation by the Office of Admissions.
-However, some students are provisionally accepted with an unofficial high school transcript.
-Students who are admitted to the college with unofficial/in-progress transcripts will need to provide a final, official high school transcript reflecting a graduation date by the midpoint of the entry term immediately following the high school graduation date, otherwise a hold will be placed on the student’s record prohibiting course registration and financial aid disbursement for the subsequent term.
-Please ensure the Office of Admissions is in receipt of your official high school diploma (or its equivalent) to continue receiving Financial Aid.
+Eligibility for Financial Aid requires an official high school diploma (or its equivalent) evaluated by the Office of Admissions.
+Some students are conditionally admitted to FSW with an unofficial in-progress high school transcript.
+Conditionally admitted students are NOT eligible for financial aid.
+Please ensure the Office of Admissions is in receipt of your official high school diploma (or its equivalent) in order to receive Financial Aid.

 Course Program of Study